mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 **Want to get started with Financial Analysis in R?**

 Then I have a special R Cheat Sheet that links to all of the important documentation.
 You can [download the R cheat sheet for free here](https://www.business-science.io/r-cheatsheet).
+It consolidates 20,000 R packages into the 100 best.
+So when you want to work in domains like finance, it has all of the R packages you need to get started.

 ![](/assets/free_cheatsheet.jpg)

 <p class="date text-center">Free R Cheat Sheet (<a href="https://www.business-science.io/r-cheatsheet">Download Here</a>)</p>

-### Learning Financial Analysis
+### Learning Financial Analysis in R

 To get started with Financial Analysis in R, head to **Page 3 of the cheat sheet**, and you can check out the Financial Analysis Section.